 (4) The governance authority assumes custody of all equipment, records, files, effects, and all other property real or personal of the state university or college.

 (D) A governance authority and executive director appointed under this section shall be immune, indemnified, and held harmless from civil liability, including any cause of action, legal, equitable, or otherwise, for any action taken or duties performed by the governance authority and executive director in good faith and in furtherance of the performance of the duties of the governance authority and executive director under this section.

 (E) The expenses of a governance authority and the expenses and compensation of an executive director appointed for a state university or college under this section and others employed by the executive director under this section shall be paid out of the operating funds and revenues of that university or college.

-(F) A governance authority appointed under this section shall prepare, in accordance with rules adopted by the office of budget and management, and submit to the board of regents, the governor, the speaker and minority leader of the house of representatives, and the president and minority leader of the senate a quarterly report setting forth all of the following:
+(F) A governance authority appointed under this section shall prepare, in accordance with rules adopted by the office of budget and management, and submit to the chancellor of higher education, the governor, the speaker and minority leader of the house of representatives, and the president and minority leader of the senate a quarterly report setting forth all of the following:

 (1) The general condition of the university or college;

 (2) The amounts of receipts and disbursements and the items for which the disbursements were made;